chrivand/Firepower_O365_Feed_Parser/README.md

 ## Solution Components

 The script consists of 2 python files.
-The main script needs to run (indefintely) and a function is built in to rerun the script every x amount of seconds.
+The main script can run indefintely, leveraging a function that is built in, to rerun the script every x amount of seconds.
 Then, using the MD5 hash of the XML file, it is checked if changes were made to the XML file.
 If changes happened, the XML file is parsed and uploaded using a PUT request to FMC.
 Important is to use SSL verification and to test the script before running this in a production environment.
 Also, please be aware that a policy redeploy is needed to update the Group Objects in the used Policies.
 Currently there is no API call built in to do a policy redeploy, since this might cause other unfinished policies or objects to be deployed (e.g. if a network administrator is working on a Policy in the GUI).
 This can be done using the API as well, if preferred.
+It is also possible to execute the script only once, if preferred.

 ### Cisco Products / Services